Do Go On - 369 - The Night Witches

 And Bracken is asking a question, which is,

-I like my name in most circumstances, but it makes ordering coffee and meeting new people awkward.
+but it makes ordering coffee and meeting new people awkward.

-Once, a new co-worker called me Bacon for two full weeks.
+Once a new co-worker called me Bacon for two full weeks.

-I thought your name was Bacon.
+He thought your name was Bacon.

 This is Bacon.

-Hi Bacon.
+Hi, Bacon.

-Makes me wonder, if you could have chosen your name, what would you have picked?
+Makes me wonder, if you could have chosen your name,

-Bracken himself or Bracken themselves would go with something like Spencer.
+Bracken himself, or Bracken themselves, would go with something like Spencer.

 Not common, but something you've heard before.

-It's not going to get mispronounced.
+Yeah, it's not going to get mispronounced.

 Yeah.